Frank-Pechar/js-bank-landing-page/README.md

 - Use of dynamic dataSet attributes/properties
 - Sticky navigation using: getBoundingClientRect(), isIntersecting), IntersectionObserver(), observe()
 - Reveal sections upon scroll using IntersectionObserver(), isIntersecting, observe(), unobserve()

-- click <learn more> button to smooth scroll to features section

-Initial Upload of Completed Project 10/30/2022